Stereoscopy: Autostereogram

+Contrast-based stereoscopy

+Contrast-based stereoscopy is a method of partially replicating the effect of a binocular stereogram, using only a single two-dimensional image, through the use of color contrast.
+Creating a stereoscopic image using this method requires the use of two monochromatic, partially transparent images (one of a brighter color compared to the other), overlaid atop one another.
+While this method does not require the manipulation of one's vergence, it can only create the illusion of depth from a specific viewing angle, and cannot simulate an entire three-dimensional scene as an autostereogram would.

 Stereoscope and stereographic cards

-The stereoscope is essentially an instrument in which two photographs of the same object, taken from slightly different angles, are simultaneously presented, one to each eye.
+Stereoscopes are viewing devices in which two photographs of the same object, taken from slightly different angles, are simultaneously presented, one to each eye.
 A simple stereoscope is limited in the size of the image that may be used.
 A more complex stereoscope uses a pair of horizontal periscope-like devices, allowing the use of larger images that can present more detailed information in a wider field of view.
 One can buy historical stereoscopes such as Holmes stereoscopes as antiques.

 A stereographic card consists of two nearly identical photographs or prints on paper, mounted side by side onto a rigid card backing.
 However, they may also take the form of daguerreotypes, glass plate negatives, or other processes.
 The stereograph card backings can be brightly coloured with decorative printing and/ or flourished borders, or they can be drab, plain, and strictly utilitarian in appearance.
 The coloured mounts are generally uniform in colour, having the same colour present on both sides of the card; however, they can also be multi-coloured, where one colour is present on the top side, and another colour is present on the reverse.
 Brightly coloured stereographic card mounts produced in the 19th century may contain toxic pigments such as Emerald Green or Paris Green.